sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/_index.md

 ![workspace](/Images/appc/download/attachments/37538717/workspace.png)

-By default, upon each launch, Studio asks you to select a workspace.
-To hide this dialog on subsequent launches, select the **Use this as the default and do not ask again** option.
+{{% alert title="💡 Hint" color="info" %}}By default, upon each launch, Studio asks you to select a workspace.
+To hide this dialog on subsequent launches, select the **Use this as the default and do not ask again** option.{{% /alert %}}

 On the Studio launch screen, enter your AMPLIFY Appcelerator Services account credentials and click **Login**.
 Studio remembers your login credentials until you sign out of Studio.

-Studio requires an internet connection to authenticate the user to the Appcelerator cloud.
-If you are behind a proxy, click **Proxy Setup...** to configure your proxy settings.
+{{% alert title="💡 Hint" color="info" %}}Studio requires an internet connection to authenticate the user to the Appcelerator cloud.
+If you are behind a proxy, click **Proxy Setup...** to configure your proxy settings.{{% /alert %}}

 ### Installing the platform SDKs